Seeing the Wizard’s Feet

 The comfort of seeing the mechanism 🧵🔧

-Seeing how something is held together matters more to me than being impressed by how it looks when finished.
+How something is built matters more to me than how it looks finished.

 It doesn’t ruin the magic.